-Primary Teaching for Mastery Work Groups 2019/20
+Primary Developing Teaching for Mastery Work Group

 The Teaching for Mastery Work Group

 This is part of the continuing programme to develop teaching for mastery in mathematics in primary schools.
 Each Maths Hub has a group of Primary Mastery Specialists who have taken part in national training.

 Each of these specialists leads a Work Group of six or seven schools in developing their approach to teaching for mastery.